 Setting is the process in which a gemstone is secured into the metal.
 Types of setting include:

 The bezel setting is a type of “closed setting”; a thin strip of metal is folded around the stone’s girdle or edge.
-The stone is therefore completely enclosed in metal, like Katherine Bowman’s Pledge rings.
+The stone is therefore completely enclosed in metal.

 Claw, pavé and bead settings are more modern styles in which more of the stone is exposed, allowing a maximum amount of light to enter the stone.
-Tiny metal claws attached to the piece of jewellery are bent over the table of the stone, like in Julia deVille’s Alex Louise Royal ring.
+Tiny metal claws attached to the piece of jewellery are bent over the table of the stone.

 Another popular choice is the tension setting, in which the setting disappears from view to reveal the full brilliance of the stone.
 David Parker is fond of this method.

 Shibuichi is a Japanese alloy that consists of one part silver to three parts copper.
 This combination of alloys assumes a coloured patina once it has been treated, as evident in Jill Herman’s vivid and bright collection of pieces.